Brad Culpepper

-John Broward "Brad" Culpepper (born May 8, 1969) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for nine seasons during the 1990s and early 2000s.
+John Broward "Brad" Culpepper (born May 8, 1969) is an American former professional football player who was a defensive tackle in the National Football League (NFL) from 1992 to 2000.
 Culpepper was as an All-American when he played college football for the Florida Gators.
-Selected late in the tenth round of the 1992 NFL Draft, he became a consistent starter for the Minnesota Vikings, Tampa Bay Buccaneers, and Chicago Bears.
+Selected late in the tenth round of the 1992 NFL draft, he became a consistent starter for the Minnesota Vikings, Tampa Bay Buccaneers, and Chicago Bears.

-Culpepper is also known for appearing on two seasons of the U.S. reality television show Survivor, appearing on Survivor: Blood vs. Water and Survivor: Game Changers.
+Culpepper is also known for appearing on two seasons of the American reality television show Survivor, appearing on Survivor: Blood vs. Water (with his wife, Monica, of Survivor: One World) and Survivor: Game Changers.

 Early life

 Culpepper was born in Tallahassee, Florida in 1969.
 He attended Leon High School in Tallahassee, where he was a standout prep player for the Leon Lions high school football team.

 Culpepper was born into a family of University of Florida alumni.
 His father, Bruce Culpepper, was a center for the Gators football team from 1960 to 1962 and co-captain of their 1962 Gator Bowl team, and became a prominent Tallahassee attorney.
 His uncle, Blair Culpepper, was a Gators fullback in 1957 and 1958, and became a bank president in Winter Park, Florida.
 His grandfather, J. Broward Culpepper, was also a Florida graduate and served as the chancellor of the State University System of Florida.